VirxEC/python-interface/README.md

 A high performance Python interface for communicating with RLBot v5.

+## Making a bot with this interface

+See this video tutorial on YouTube for a quick start guide: <https://www.youtube.com/watch?v=GLqvodQ942A>

 ## Dev setup

+The following is how to setup a development environment for this project, NOT how to create a bot using this interface!

 - Ensure Python 3.11+ is installed
 - Create a virtual Python environment